inex/ixp-manager-docs-md/docs/usage/interfaces.md

 * at INEX we also have quarantine VLANs for each peering VLAN.
 You would *typically* not select a quarantine VLAN here during provsioning unless you are using automation.
 Just put the interface in the primary peering LAN and let the *Physical Interface Settings* (see below) look after the quarantine flag.
 * You should check the `Use 802.1q framing` checkbox if the port should be tagged facing the customer.
 If you are not using any automation tools, this will be informational for you rather than production affecting.
 * Checking either or both of *IPv4 Enabled* and *IPv6 Enabled* will show the *IPv4 Details* and *IPv6 Details* (as per the above image) and enable these protocols for the customer's connection.

+### Physical Interface Settings

+This section allows you to select the physical interface / switch port for the connection.

+* `Switch`: a dropdown list of all switches.
+Be careful as at present this list is all active switches rather than switches on the samer infrastructure as the selected VLAN from *General Interface Settings*.
+* `Port`: the switch port to use.
+This is dynamically populated when the switch is selected and **will only show ports of type *Peering* or type *Unset / Unknown* (these are set on a per port basis when adding / editing switches).**
+* `Status`: the port status currently has one of five options.
+They effectivily work as a boolean where *Connected* means on/enabled and the rest mean disabled as explained below.
+In practice, we tend to just use three states:

+  1. `Connected`: this is the most important.
+When a *virtual interface* has **any** port with the **Connected** state, then IXP Manager will consider this connection active and will generate router configuration, monitoring configuration, etc.
+  2. `Awaiting X-Connect`: the customer has requested an upgrade / new port and we are awaiting for the co-location provider / customer to get the cross connect organised.
+  3. `Quarantine`: the port is connected and is under going quarantine prior to being moved onto the production peering LAN.
+During quarantine, INEX checks the port to ensure only ARP, IPv4 and IPv6 packets are received (no \*-discovery, STP, etc. as well as a number of other things).

+The `Not Connected` and `Disabled` states have the same effect as (2) and (3) above and can be used as informational settings where (2) and (3) do not apply.

+Speed and duplex are self explanatory.
+These set set in the *physical interface* entitity are informational unless you are doing automation.
+They also have knock on effects to (for example) graphing - where the MRTG max value on an interface is set to this to prevent weird excessive spikes on counter rollovers.

+### General VLAN Settings

+These settings apply to the the VLAN interface.

+The *Max BGP Prefixes* is a setting used to determine max prefixes on router BGP peers - please [see the global version of this as explained in the customer section for details](customers.md#peering-details).

+If `Apply IRRDB Filtering` is **not** set, then the route servers will accept any prefixes advertised by the customer (note that the default templaes will filter martians and apply a max prefix limit).
+Generally speaking this is a **very bad idea** and should only be used in exceptional cases. *INEX never uses this setting - but demand from other IX's had it added.*

+`Multicast Enabled` is informational only.
+INEX used to support multicast on the peering LAN but removed support in 2015 due to lack of interest and added complexity / cost when purchasing new switches.

+If `Route Server Client` is checked, then IXP Manager will configure a BGP peer for this connection when generating [route server configurations](../features/route-servers.md).
+It is also used in other areas to show if a member uses the route servers or not, by the *Peering Manager* to calculate missing BGP sessions, etc.

+Similarly, if `AS112 Client` is checked, then IXP Manager will configure a BGP peer for this connection when generating [AS112 router configurations](../features/as112.md).

+### IPv4/IPv6 Details

+When *IPv4 / IPv6 Enabled* is checked under *General Interface Settings* above, these two sections will be available.

+The same details apply to IPv4 and IPv6 options so we will document them together.

+* `IP Address`: the IP address to assign to this customer.
+This is taken from **available** IP addresses for the VLAN selected in *General Interface Settings*.
+  * IP addresses are added in IXP Manager via the left hand menu under IXP Admin Actions.
+  * The dropdown also works as an input field - this allows you to enter a new IP address that does not already exist in the field.
+When the wizard form is submitted, the address is added and associated with the VLAN.
+This is most useful for the IPv6 field if you are using a non-sequenctial numbering plan.
+* `Hostname`: if you use IXP Manager to configure your [DNS ARPA](../features/dns-arpa.md) entries, the hostname entered here will be returned when a PTR request is made for the assigned IP address.
+Enter a complete hostname without trailing period such as: `www.example.com`.
+* `BGP MD5 Secret`: The will be used for [generating router configurations](../features/routers.md).
+  * The *circle refresh* icon in the IPv4 section will generate a cryptographically secture secret in modern browsers.
+  * The *square refresh* icon in the IPv6 section will copy the value from the IPv4 section.
+  * Note that setting a MD5 here does not mean that all router configurations have to include it.
+MD5 can be disabled entirely by a [routers configuration](../features/routers.md) or by templating.
+* `Can Ping`: IXP Manager generates configuration for a number of other tools such as [Smokeping](../features/smokeping.md) and Nagios which ping customer routers.
+These are invaluable tools for problem solving, monitoring and graphing long term trends.
+We enable this by default unless a customer specifically asks us not to.
+* `Can Monitor RC BGP`: this is more of a legacy option for configuration builders that used to check for established route collector BGP sessions and warn if not present.
+This is depreacted and will be removed.